17th May 2022

 It is part of Scotland’s Mental Health Charter for Physical Activity and Sport, which has made great progress in supporting people to increase their confidence and self-esteem, and to reduce isolation.

-Abby struggled with anxiety and an eating disorder in her early teens after a condition she had since birth Ehlers Danlos Syndrome (EDS), which causes your joints to easily dislocate causing a lot of pain, worsened and left her unable to walk and needing to use a wheelchair.
+Abby struggled in her early teens after a condition she had since birth Ehlers Danlos Syndrome (EDS), which causes your joints to easily dislocate causing a lot of pain, worsened and left her unable to walk and needing to use a wheelchair.